Biography of Jyotiba Phule – The father of Indian social revolution

 Social Movement of Jyotiba Phule

 In 1848, an incident sparked Jyotiba’s quest against the social injustices of caste discrimination and led to a social revolution in Indian society.
-Jyotirao was invited to attend a wedding of one of his friends who belonged to a high cast Brahmin family.
-But at the wedding the groom’s relatives insulted and abused Jyotiba after learning about his origin.
+Jyotirao was invited to attend the wedding of one of his friends who belonged to a high-cast Brahmin family.
+But at the wedding, the groom’s relatives insulted and abused Jyotiba after learning about his origin.
 Jyotirao left the event and made up his mind to challenge the prevailing caste system and social barriers.
-He worked in his entire life with the aim of tirelessly hammering the top of social majoritarian dominance and releasing all the people who faced this social deprivation.
+He worked his entire life with the aim of tirelessly hammering the top of social majoritarian dominance and releasing all the people who faced this social deprivation.

 Jyotiba Phule’s efforts towards women’s education